 |Type of Plant||Simple Cycle Power Plant|

-and light distillate oil (LDO) will be used as back-up fuels.
+and light distillate oil (LDO) are used as back-up fuels.

 |Configuration||4 x 125 MW|

 |Gas Turbine Generator||General Electric, Unit: 4 Sets, Model: 9E Model, Rating Per Unit: 125 MW|